PaddyJng/Socket/README.md

 # Socket
-Socket Program with C# for Test
+Socket Program with C# for Test Console